usethesource/rascal/src/org/rascalmpl/courses/RascalConcepts/StaticTyping/StaticTyping.md

 classify(V);
 ----

-In addition to these standard examples, it is interesting that all link:/Rascal#Declarations-AlgebraicDataType[Algebraic Data Types] are subtypes of type `node`.
+In addition to these standard examples, it is interesting that all [Algebraic Data Types]((Rascal:Declarations-AlgebraicDataType)) are subtypes of type `node`.
 Let's introduce a simple `Color` data type:
 [source,rascal-shell]
 ----